Who says a summer vacation requires destinations miles away? Staying local can be just as exciting.

 A summer staycation doesn’t have to mean your own backyard.
 It’s okay to hop a city or two and branch out a little.

 Known for its eclectic shops and interesting eateries, the city of Denton offers a variety of locations for an eventful summer.

 Spots worthy of a visit include the infamous Beth Marie’s Old Fashioned Ice Cream (we recommend the Bees Knees on a sugar cone).
 The retro diner-style interior will give you a blast from the past just in time to stop into Mad World for some oldies vinyl.
 After your quick stroll around Denton’s Downtown Square, you can stop in for music at a live show at Dan’s Silverleaf.

 If Fort Worth looks more like your style, DART can help you reach the city’s many attractions.

-Whether you’re exploring the Fort Worth Botanic Garden, Downtown Fort Worth’s architecture at Sundance Square or masterpieces at the Amon Carter Museum of Art, there are plenty of locations to enjoy on your spring staycation.
+Whether you’re exploring the Fort Worth Botanic Garden, Downtown Fort Worth’s architecture at Sundance Square or masterpieces at the Amon Carter Museum of Art, there are plenty of locations to enjoy on your summer staycation.

 The city also plays hosts to other world-class museums that are a good addition to any staycation.